thTs0ustas/movieApp/README.md

 - TypeScript is used throughout the application to ensure type safety and reduce runtime errors.
 - Zod is employed for schema validation, for the form inputs.

+### Mock Data
+- I created mocked data and intercepted API calls using MSW (Mock Service Worker) for development and testing purposes.
+- This was only for testing purposes, during the development phase.
+- Tests are not implemented in this version.
+- In case of a real-world application, I would use a honeycomb structure for the tests, including unit tests, integration tests for API interactions and UI flows.